 The dissertation upon which this book is based on the question of whether normative, operative and universal rules of engagement can be defined and integrated into a comprehensive moral-ethical doctrine that can enable democracies to manage low-intensity conflicts with terror and guerilla organizations in a variety of circumstances, and, if so, what those rules would be.
 The original research involved a review of numerous existing definitions of terrorism and guerilla fighting and then proposed its own working definition, as can be seen in the dissertation's submitted abstract.
 The book will not include the various definitions alluded to in the abstract, and will only use the author's own original definition of terrorism and guerilla fighting.

 The book moves beyond the questions posed in the dissertation.
 It acknowledges the tensions and dilemmas democracies face when trying to balance their responsibility for defending their citizens with their need to safeguard their own values, norms, and ideals.
 The moral and legal bases for these democratic principles often conflict with the measures needed for fighting terrorism in low-intensity wars against enemies that have no respect for international norms and laws.

-The comparative section of the book will include a number of case studies, which were mentioned in the abstract.
-All of the case studies' components as mentioned in the abstract will be included, except for their analysis according to the Kasher-Yadlin parameters.
+The dissertation was awarded as a unique research in the field of terrorism and as such offers practical solutions alongside theoretical explanations, on behalf of Inbar Fund and the Intelligence Heritage Canter, IDF.

 After examining other books published by Routledge, I am confident that this book will be a valuable addition to the Routledge catalog, adding unique and ground-breaking insight on a topic that is of key importance to today's world and is applicable to a vast group of readers.